-A Western PA defective products lawyer may be able to help you receive compensation if you suffered injuries caused by a product that was defectively manufactured or designed, fails to contain proper warnings or labels, or which is otherwise harmful.
-While compensation cannot undo the injuries you suffered, damages may cover the costs from medical bills and time lost from work, as well as account for effects such as pain and suffering.
+A Western, PA defective products lawyer may be able to help you receive compensation if you suffered injuries caused by a product that was defectively manufactured or designed, fails to contain proper warnings or labels, or is otherwise harmful.
+While compensation cannot undo the injuries you suffered, damages may cover the costs of medical bills and time lost from work, as well as account for effects such as pain and suffering.

 Companies who produce and market defective products should bear responsibility for harm caused by their merchandise.
-When you work with a personal injury lawyer familiar with product liability claims, your attorney could handle legal issues and allow you to focus on recovery.
+When you work with an experienced personal injury attorney familiar with product liability claims in Indiana, Pennsylvania, your attorney could handle legal issues and allow you to focus on recovery.

 Products go through many phases before reaching a consumer, and problems at any of these phases may cause defects in the product.
 Product liability cases are often divided into three types: design, manufacturing, and directions or warning.